LearningAnalyticsUK/soar-glance/README.md

 ## Student Outcome Accelerator

+**NOTE**: This documentation is woefully out of date - watch this space.

 This repo contains the Soar framework for performing analytics jobs on data from Higher education.
 Soar is being developed as part of a HEFCE funded project, the aims of which include improving the quality of student and teacher experiences at Universities.